Views

 Why the blame game weakens leadership

 Blame has dominated politics this week, with the rapid fallout from the departures of Lord Mandelson and Angela Rayner in the UK, and the immediate accusations following the killing of US commentator Charlie Kirk.
 In a crisis, the rush to assign blame may feel decisive, but the likely outcome is to undermine trust, weaken culture and damage reputation.
-The blame game can be corrosive for leaders and organisations with accountability, transparency and learning critical for effective crisis management.
+The blame game is corrosive for leaders and organisations with effective crisis management relying on accountability, transparency and a commitment to learn from what happened.

 Read More